 To ensure that shoppers who complete the sale with their smartphones have a pleasant experience a responsive design should be the priority.
 Responsive design adjusts to any screen size automatically.
 Out of all the eCommerce transactions, smartphones contribute to 50% of them.

 If you haven’t optimized the website for mobile users, it’s time to focus on eCommerce Checkout Page optimization right away and improve the user's experience.
-In fact, you can even consult an e-commerce web development agency to optimize your checkout page with a smarter approach.
+In fact, you can even consult an e-commerceweb development agency to optimize your checkout page with a smarter approach.

 Default to the Cheapest Shipping Option

 When a site offers free shipping, it results in increased online sales.
 86% of respondents who abandon the cart said their primary reason was the cost of the shipping.
 If you need to charge for the shipping, then default to the popular and cheapest option.
-These changes ensure a positive eCommerce checkout experience.
+These changes ensure a positive eCommerce checkout best practices.

 Make the Checkout Buttons Visible